 - Cargo stability – overloading or loading freight that isn’t properly balanced

-- Impaired driving – operating a truck while under the influence of drugs or alcohol
+- Impaired driving – operating a semi-truck while under the influence of drugs or alcohol

 - Moving violations – Exceeding the speed limit or breaking other road laws, such as failing to signal while switching lanes

-In many cases, lawsuits for truck accidents are filed against the truck driver’s employer – the trucking company – rather than the driver as an individual, since it is ultimately the company’s responsibility to ensure that its drivers and vehicles are operating safely.
+In many truck accident cases, lawsuits are filed against the truck driver’s employer – the trucking company – rather than the driver as an individual, since it is ultimately the company’s responsibility to ensure that its drivers and vehicles are operating safely.

 A reputable lawyer will be able to help you understand whether these or any other preventable situations could have led to your accident.